 So here is another review that is a long, long time overdue.
 I have been cooking from Sally Butcher’s book, Persia in Peckham (Sunday Times cookbook of the year) for over a year now and it remains one of my favourites.
-For those of you not familiar, the book contains not only some incredibly exciting recipes, but is also jam packed full of passion – for the food of Iran and its culture but also for the community in which Sally and her husband live, Peckham.
-She brilliantly conveys the message that, although Peckham gets a rough deal in some respects, it is still one of the most vibrant and buzzing communities in London – and I agree.
-After all, it is practically my manor – being just a short walk away.
+For those of you not familiar, the book contains not only some incredibly exciting recipes, but is packed full of info about the food of Iran and its culture.
+There’s also a lot of love for Peckham.
+Although we get a rough deal in some respects, this is still one of the most vibrant and buzzing communities in London.

 The shop, Persepolis, is exactly the same as the book in that it is like opening the door on an Aladdin’s cave.
-On entering, you are greeted with bright colours, floor to ceiling excitement, exotic ingredients crammed into every nook and cranny.
+You are greeted with bright colours, floor to ceiling excitement, exotic ingredients crammed into every nook and cranny.
 Intoxicating smells waft across from the huge selection of sweets and baklava in the window display.

-I spied these smoked sturgeon minding their own business in a quiet corner.
-The shopkeeper (Sally’s husband? sorry I forgot to ask your name amidst my excitement!
-Edit: Sally has since informed me that his name is Jamie/Jamshid), explained that this Iranian delicacy is traditionally eaten at New Year, fried or steamed and served with herbed rice (usually dill).
+I spied smoked sturgeon minding their own business in a quiet corner and Sally’s husband Jamshid explained that this Iranian delicacy is traditionally eaten at New Year, fried or steamed and served with herbed rice (usually dill).
 Apparently it is delicious but is incredibly salty, so you therefore only need a very small piece.

 Food isn’t the only reason to visit Persepolis though, you can find tagines, rugs, hookahs, tea sets, books, ‘I love Peckham’ stickers, shoppers, t-shirts and even greeting cards.
 Yes, greetings cards, specially commissioned with a unique Peckham stamp.